xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️What happens to the rewards if there are no veXNF holders?
-- If there are no veXNF holders at the end of the cycle, the native chain rewards generated from the swap fees and burn fees will be utilised to create protocol-owned XNF liquidity.
+- If there are no veXNF holders at the end of the cycle, the native rewards generated from the swap fees and burn fees will be utilised to create protocol-owned XNF liquidity.
 This function will only be triggered at the end of a cycle when there are no veXNF holders and all locks are expired.

 <br>